ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

 4. Connect a spare TTL cable to any open port and the other end to the new MX-28.

 5. Connect a second TTL cable to the other port of the MX-28.
-Connect the other end of the cable to the USB2Dynamixel controller.
-Afterwards connect USB2Dynamixel to the PC.
+Connect the other end of the cable to the USB2DYNAMIXEL controller.
+Afterwards connect USB2DYNAMIXEL to the PC.

   ![](/assets/images/platform/op/op_236.jpg)

 6. Turn the switch on on DARWIN-OP and let Ubuntu load (this process may take up to 2 minutes).
   **NOTE** : The head LED will remain green and will not turn amber.
 The demo program will not run automatically.

-7. Connect to DARWIN-OP and run Dynamixel Monitor.
+7. Connect to DARWIN-OP and run DYNAMIXEL Monitor.
-  Once Dynamixel Monitor is running all actuators will show as "fail" even with the new MX-28 connected.
-Do not exit Dynamixel Monitor.
+  Once DYNAMIXEL Monitor is running all actuators will show as "fail" even with the new MX-28 connected.
+Do not exit DYNAMIXEL Monitor.
 Leave the program running.

   ![](/assets/images/platform/op/op_237.jpg)

-8. On Windows run Dynamixel Wizard.
+8. On Windows run DYNAMIXEL Wizard.
   Change address 4 (baud rate) from the default value of 34 to 1.
-You must perform this operation with Dynamixel Wizard as Dynamixel Monitor does not support this function currently.
-If you do not change the baud rate then Dynamixel Monitor will fail to scan the actuator.
+You must perform this operation with DYNAMIXEL Wizard as DYNAMIXEL Monitor does not support this function currently.
+If you do not change the baud rate then DYNAMIXEL Monitor will fail to scan the actuator.
   Change address 3 (ID) from the default value of 1 to the desired value.
-You may also use Dynamixel Monitor to change ID as well.
+You may also use DYNAMIXEL Monitor to change ID as well.

   ![](/assets/images/platform/op/op_238.jpg)

   **NOTE** : RoboPlus Manager does not currently support the CM-730 controller because it lacks the Serial Connector input.

-Once the baud rate value is set to 1 you may return to Dynamixel Monitor and type scan to verify success on baud rate change (the first attempt may show the new actuator as "fail" if so type scan again until "OK" shows on screen).
+Once the baud rate value is set to 1 you may return to DYNAMIXEL Monitor and type scan to verify success on baud rate change (the first attempt may show the new actuator as "fail" if so type scan again until "OK" shows on screen).

 ![](/assets/images/platform/op/op_239.jpg)

-Once all changes are made you still need to exit Dynamixel Monitor and [Shut down DARWIN-OP] properly.
+Once all changes are made you still need to exit DYNAMIXEL Monitor and [Shut down DARWIN-OP] properly.
-Once shut down and powered off replace the Dynamixel actuator and restore all connections.
+Once shut down and powered off replace DYNAMIXEL actuator and restore all connections.
-Once connections are restored return to [DXL Monitor] and reset all Dynamixels.
+Once connections are restored return to [DXL Monitor] and reset all DYNAMIXEL.

 [Shut down DARWIN-OP]: /docs/en/platform/op/getting_started/#shutdown

-If you are replacing 2 or more Dynamixel then you must perform this procedure again as Dynamixel Wizard will show errors when multiple Dynamixels with the same ID and same baud rate are connected.
+If you are replacing 2 or more DYNAMIXEL then you must perform this procedure again as Dynamixel Wizard will show errors when multiple DYNAMIXEL's with the same ID and same baud rate are connected.
-Once the actuator has been replaced it is highly recommended that you update the firmware with Firmware Installer so that ALL Dynamixels are matched with the same firmware.
+Once the actuator has been replaced it is highly recommended that you update the firmware with Firmware Installer so that ALL DYNAMIXEL are matched with the same firmware.

 #### Method C
-You do not have USB2Dynamixel controller nor a Robotis dedicated robot controller (CM-5, CM-510, or CM-700).
+You do not have USB2DYNAMIXEL controller nor a Robotis dedicated robot controller (CM-5, CM-510, or CM-700).

 Ensure you perform proper horn installation and proper bearing set installation (if applicable).